 Bugs: Like any piece of modern technology, it can take a very long time for bugs to be ironed out in code and hardware.
 During testing, things could go very well, with very few errors causing issues, making it seem as if something is ready.
 Once users get their hands on it, though, this status can very quickly change.
 When it comes to a car which is travelling at high speed, having a bug occur could be extremely dangerous, especially for those around the car.

 Security: To make a vehicle driverless, a huge amount of automated and connected components have to be used.
 Without the right level of security, this can leave vehicles open to very easy hacking, giving criminals direct control over the machine.
-Thanks to the nature of vehicles like this, it may not be easy to spot that this has taken place, leading to potential issues like accidents, kidnap, and theft while the owner is still inside.
+Thanks to the nature of vehicles like this, it may not be easy to spot that this has taken place, leading to potential issues like accidents where you will need to contact Dennis Hernandez & Associates, kidnap, and theft while the owner is still inside.

 Maintenance: When a machine like a truck has to travel long distances each day, it will often have to go through routine maintenance on a regular basis.
 As a big part of this, the driver will be able to tell when the vehicle has something wrong with it, prompting them to have it fixed before taking the risk of driving with it.
 When you don’t have a driver, though, this sort of issue may not come to light, making it much harder for companies to keep on top of their most important jobs.